cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ```
 To verify that the module was uninstalled, check the system log and you should see our module exit message.
 You can also use the `lsmod` command to verify the module is no longer in the system.

 ## Creating a Virtual File for the Device

 We know that device drivers can be dynamically installed into the kernel, but how does the kernel know which device driver to use with which device?

 Each device will have a corresponding device file that is located in the `/dev` directory.
 If you list the files in that directory you will see all the devices currently known by the kernel.
-These are not regular files, they are \emph{virtual files} that only supply data from or give data to the device.
+These are not regular files, they are <i>virtual files</i> that only supply data from or give data to the device.
 There is not any physical storage on the disk for these devices like the files that we are used to.
 The device driver code is responsible for creating a mechanism to store all the information.

 To add a new device you need to create a new entry in the `/dev` directory.
 Each virtual file has information associated with it to tell the kernel which device driver to use when accessing the device.
 Recall that in Linux, each device driver is given a device \emph{major number} to uniquely identify it.